Ruhaan838/100Day-GPU/README.md

 Implement the Kl-Divergence in CUDA.

 ## 6️⃣5️⃣ Day 65
-Implement the GeGlu in CUDA with forward and backpass.
+Implement the GeGlu in CUDA with forward and backward pass.

+## 6️⃣6️⃣ Day 66
+Implement the SwiGlu in CUDA with forward and backward pass.